bnjbvr/blog.benj.me/content/blog/lifehacking/2017-12-05_freedom_and_productivity.md

 you get the idea.

 In particular, I don't want others to preconceive life choices for myself.
-Even if they have theoritized the topic and proven with objective metrics that it worked for them.
+Even if they have theorized the topic and proven with objective metrics that it worked for them.
 So here is my meta-productivity advice: to **try different methods, to make your own solutions out of them, to choose what works according to the context**.
 Even if I need to spend a lot of time on thinking things